PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Organization/venues/variables/venues.md

 The parent object representing the organization.
 It contains information about the organization, including the ID of the organization.

+## Returns

+A promise that resolves to the venue documents found in the database.
+These documents represent the venues related to the organization.

 ## See

  - Venue - The Venue model used to interact with the venues collection in the database.